pologovaa/eclipse-wiki/Building-a-C-Project.md

     _Creating a new C project_

-    The **C Project** window has two ARC project types:  **ARC Cross ELF32 Target Application** and **ARC Cross ELF32 Target Static Library**.
+    The **C Project** window has several ARC project types:  **ARC Cross ELF32 Target Application**, **ARC Cross ELF32 Target Static Library**, **AXS10x Projects** and *EM Starter Kit Projects*.
 Please note that some projects types might support only particular toolchain, for example EM Starter Kit projects support only EM toolchain.
 Furthermore toolchain is available in a list only if it's compiler can be found in `PATH` environment variable or at `../bin/` directory relative to Eclipse executable.
 Therefore if you don't see required toolchain in the list, then you should check value of `PATH` environment variable.

 2. Enter a project name